 When learning to drive, selecting the right instructor can be a make or break decision.
 This person will be guiding you through a tricky process that requires patience, determination and good communication from everyone involved.
-So, in order to be successful, you need to find the right fit.
+So, to be successful, you need to find the right fit.

 Now, there's no need to go full-on Goldilocks here.
 Driving instructors are only human and, at first, no one may seem perfect for the job.
 What we would suggest is going into this thinking about the type of people you gel with and which learning styles work for you.

 Want to make things a bit easier?
 Below we've listed 10 qualities that all good driving instructors should possess.
 Consider these points when searching for an instructor and your driving journey will be off to the best possible start!

 Straight off the bat, you want to make sure that your driving instructor is legit.
 They must have passed (or be at least part way through) the official instructor training programme.
 Don't be fooled by fraudsters posing as qualified driving instructors.
 The only people who can charge money to teach learner drivers are PDIs (potential driving instructors) and ADIs (approved driving instructors).
 The former are individuals who are part-way through their training, while the latter are fully qualified, DVSA-approved instructors.

 How do you know if someone is a PDI or ADI?
 They'll display either a pink triangle (PDI) or green octagon (ADI) badge on their windscreen.
 You can also contact the DVSA to check if a certain person is on their records.
 Anyone selling driving lessons without a licence to do so is acting illegally.

 You can rest assured that all of our instructors come DVSA (and PassMeFast) approved!
 Remember: you're paying for a solid learning experience, so make sure you're getting the real deal.